strangeproblem/strangeproblem.github.io/words.md

 There are two kinds of goals: those that are good in and of themselves ("inherent goals"), and those that are good because they help you achieve other goals.

 For example, consider the goal of becoming happy.
 There's no *reason* why you want to be happy -- you just do.
 It is an inherent goal.
-In contrast consider the goal of eating cake.
+In contrast, consider the goal of eating cake.
 There is a reason you want to eat cake: because it makes you happy.
 Therefore it is not an inherent goal.
 It's important to distinguish between inherent and non-inherent goals, because once you know your inherent goals you can derive your non-inherent goals.

-Therefore, in order to answer the question "What should you do?" we must first answer the question: "What are you inherent goals?".
+In order to answer the question "What should you do?" we must first answer the question: "What are you inherent goals?".
 What is good *in and of itself*, not just because it is in the service of another goal?

 ## Inherent goals

-I propose that the following are the inherent goals of each person:
+I propose the following are the inherent goals of each person:
 * To achieve happiness for yourself.
 This entails surviving comfortably.
 * To achieve happiness for other people.
 * To connect with other people.
 This means hearing and understanding their life stories, and having them understand your life story.